Frequently Asked Questions (FAQ)

 As an SPS student, will I need to read more than 20 MCs each semester?

 No!
 Science students reading SPS as their only academic programme will not be required to read more than 20 MCs each semester.
-If you are reading another academic programme (such as UTCP, RVRC, USP and a minor/double major programme) concurrently with SPS, you might be expected to read more than 20 MCs per semester during your first two years of undergraduate studies.
+If you are reading another academic programme (such as UTCP, RVRC, NUSC and/or a minor/double major programme) concurrently with SPS, you might have to read more than 20 MCs per semester during your first two years of undergraduate studies.
 With good planning, most SPS students are able to complete SPS, together with other academic programme(s).
 Usually, these individuals read an average of 20 to 26 MCs per semester in their first two years.
 If you would like to chat with seniors who have completed multiple programmes concurrently, contact us and we can link you up with them.

 What happens at the end of two years in SPS?
 Is it compulsory to sign up for the mentorship programme?

-At the end of Year 2, you would have had a good understanding of the content of the SPS modules.
+At the end of Year 2, you would have had a good understanding of the content of the SPS courses.
 The mentorship programme is a chance for you to guide your juniors along their SPS journey.
 There are many things to be learnt in the process, such as science communication and leadership skills.
 The mentorship programme begins in your third year and can extend beyond your undergraduate years.
 The mentorship programme is not compulsory.